Qatar World Cup defeat proves there are some things in sport you can’t pay for

 As for the actual football, there wasn’t much of that to speak of.
 Ecuador didn’t need to play much of it.
 Qatar couldn’t.

-The reality of this team was revealed in the opening moments when Al Sheeb came for a free-kick, missed it, and then missed it again.
-He was just hugely fortunate that his own inexplicable leap out ensured Michael Estrada was fractionally offside, meaning Valencia’s header was disallowed.
+The reality of this team was revealed in the opening moments when al-Sheeb came for a free-kick, missed it, then missed it again.
+He was just hugely fortunate that his own inexplicable leap ensured Michael Estrada was fractionally offside, meaning Valencia’s header was disallowed.

 It didn’t exactly spare the goalkeeper or Qatar for long, though.